SCI Foundation is now Unlimit Health. Learn more about what the change means for our ongoing efforts to eliminate neglected tropical diseases

 We surveyed and interviewed 137 professionals from around the world, working in human, animal and environmental health.
 They included those currently working in industry, academia, NGOs, healthcare, government and intergovernmental organisations

-The recommendations in this report address the importance of adopting a One Health approach for zoonotic disease and Pandemic Prevention, Preparedness and Response, Antimicrobial Resistance, food security and the global health workforce.
+The recommendations in this report address the importance of adopting a One Health approach for emerging and endemic zoonotic disease, Pandemic Prevention, Preparedness and Response, Antimicrobial Resistance, food security and the global health workforce, and climate change.

 Are we able to reimagine a world where clean air, water and food are available to all?
 Where economies are focused on health and well-being?
 Where cities are liveable and people have control over their health and the health of the planet?”